A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Two-Stage Co-Optimization (TSCO) Framework

 \section{Two-Stage Co-Optimization (TSCO) Framework}

-The joint optimization problem formulated in Section \ref{sec-III} is a large-scale, non-convex, mixed-integer stochastic program, which is computationally intractable to solve directly \cite{tian2024distributed}.
-To address this challenge, we propose a Two-Stage Co-Optimization (TSCO) framework that decomposes the problem by decision timescale and complexity.
-The framework combines model-based optimization for long-term, system-wide planning with a model-free, AI-based approach for fast, adaptive real-time control, as shown in Fig. \ref{fig1}.
+The joint optimization problem formulated in Section \ref{sec-III} is a large-scale, non-convex, mixed-integer stochastic program, whose direct solution is computationally prohibitive at realistic scales \cite{tian2024distributed}.
+Our TSCO framework combines model-based optimization for long-term, system-wide planning with a model-free, AI-based approach for fast, adaptive real-time control, as shown in Fig. \ref{fig1}.